mystiwnl/C-HTTP-Server/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1-blue.svg?cacheSeconds=2592000" />
 </p>

-> A basic HTTP server that handles incoming client connections, and serves either a default response or specific files based on the client's request.
+> 0.1/ A basic HTTP server that handles incoming client connections, and serves either a default response or specific files based on the client's request.
+> 0.2/ Added multi-threading to handel multiple connections and the ability to find any file that exists, not only the one in the code.

 ## Usage